Bringing climate scenario analysis to banks

 PACTA for Banks enables banks to measure the alignment of their corporate lending portfolios with climate scenarios across a set of key climate-relevant sectors and technologies.
 It represents a major step forward in climate scenario analysis for lending, by providing banks with insights into the climate alignment of their corporate clients’ capital stock and expenditure plans.

 2DII developed PACTA for Banks as a free-of-charge public good, in partnership with and funding from a range of stakeholders across the banking, academic, and NGO sectors.
 Over the course of the last two years, the toolkit has been road-tested by 17 leading global banks from Europe, North and South America.
 It has also been reviewed by over a dozen academic institutions and designed with the input of NGOs and industry experts.
+As of June 2022, 2DII transferred the stewardship of the Paris Agreement Capital Transition Assessment (PACTA) to RMI, in order to scale the impact of the tool in the financial sector and in the real economy.
+Under RMI’s stewardship, PACTA remains a free, independent and open-source methodology and tool.

 This website presents the PACTA for Banks Toolkit that allows banks to run PACTA independently.
 The toolkit consists of: